Design Technology Curriculum Overview

 How do we make sure that our curriculum is implemented effectively?

-The Design Technology curriculum leader is responsible for designing the Design Technology curriculum and monitoring implementation.
+- The DT curriculum leader is responsible for designing the DT curriculum and monitoring implementation.

-Assessments are designed thoughtfully to assess student progress and also to shape future learning.
+- Assessments are designed thoughtfully to assess student progress and to shape future learning.

-Assessments are checked for reliability within departments and across the Trust.
+- Assessments are checked for reliability within the department and across the Trust.

 How do we make sure our curriculum is having the desired impact?